-Rubina Dilaik & Abhinav Shukla Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Other Attend
+Rubina Dilaik & Abhinav Shukla's Reception: Drashti Dhami, Vivian Dsena, Nia Sharma & Others Attend

 Gurmeet Choudhary & Debina Bonnerjee

 Television's adorable couple, Gurmeet Choudhary and Debina Bonnerjee also attended Rubina and Abhinav's reception party.
-The couple was seen posing with their friends.
+The couple was also seen posing with their friends.

 In Pic: Sristhy & Karan V Grover